EasyLLM/langbatch/docs/community/index.md

+---
+hide:
+  - navigation
+---

 # ❤️ Community

 > "Individually, we are one drop.
 Together, we are an ocean." - Ryunosuke Satoro

 ## Contributing
 We welcome contributions to LangBatch!

-If you're looking to contribute to LangBatch, please raise an issue or submit a PR.
+If you're looking to contribute to LangBatch, please submit a PR.

-## Issues

 If you have any issues or suggestions, please open an issue on our [Issues](https://github.com/EasyLLM/langbatch/issues){:target="_blank"}.

-## Roadmap

-Please check out our [Roadmap](https://github.com/orgs/EasyLLM/projects/1){:target="_blank"} to see what we're working on.
+Please check out our [Roadmap](https://github.com/EasyLLM/langbatch/issues/1){:target="_blank"} to see what we're working on.

 ## Shoutouts